matyasfarkas/starter-hugo-academic/content/authors/admin/_index.md

   - Visitors
 ---

 I am a Financial Sector Expert in the IMF's Monetary Policy Modeling Unit in MCM.
-I work on model based analysis of monetary and maroprudentail policy.
+I work on model-based analysis of monetary and macroprudential policy.

 Previously I worked as an Economist in the [Monetary Policy Strategy Division, Strategy Issues section](https://www.ecb.europa.eu/mopo/strategy/html/index.en.html) of the European Central Bank.
 My research focuses on expectation formation, monetary policy and DSGE estimation.